LeventHAN/LeventHAN/README.md

 - 🔭 I am still studying for my BSc in Applied IT
 - 🌱 I’m currently learning Java and OOC
 - 👯 I’m looking to collaborate with other content creators
-- 🥅 Goals: Learn & understand RDD (Responsibility Driven Design)
+- 🥅 Goals: Learn & understand the MVP pattern
 - ⚡ Fun fact: Epstein didn't kill himself

 #### Disclaimer: